 Stem 1 of 4

-A 59 year old patient lucidly with acute shortness of breath, productive cough, pyrexia and pain accentuated in inhalation presents to their GP.
-He has elevated breathing rate but other vitals are normal.
+A 59 year old patient presents to his GP lucidly, with acute shortness of breath, productive cough and pain accentuated in inhalation.
+His resp rate is raised and he is pyrexic, but other vitals are within normal limits.

 A CXR shows pulmonary infiltrates and pleural effusion unilaterally.
 What is the best matched differential?